Are All Germs Bad?

 Heck--we invented the “3-second rule.”

 Somewhere along the line, we learned not to eat dirt and to wash our hands.
-We learned about ‘good germs’ and ‘bad germs,’ we stopped kissing the dog on the lips, but we were still alive, hale and hearty in good health.
+We learned about ‘good germs’ and ‘bad germs.’
+We stopped kissing the dog on the lips.
+And, we are still alive, hale and hearty in good health for the most part.
 We don’t get sick at the drop of a hat, and if we do, we fight it off quickly.

 We lived to the fullest.
 We played and had fun.
 We survived and we thrived!